 With the limited nature of a kayak’s tackle storage, there isn’t much room for changing species or approaches to fish on the fly.
 Therefore, it is important to know exactly how you intend to catch fish when you start out.

 If you are bass fishing, will you be using a lot of search baits or will be you targeting suspended fish with a Carolina rig?
-Those two techniques will require vastly different tackle setups.
+Those two techniques will require a vastly different bass tackle box setup.
 One cannot do both out of a kayak simultaneously.
 Such as it is, having a solid plan on how to target the fish and sticking to it is essential to kayak fishing success.

 Yet, how do you choose what tackle you need?
 There is so much out there to choose from and such little space in a kayak.
 Understanding the fish’s natural behavior and patterns in the current season will greatly aid in choosing the most appropriate approach concerning tackle.